WHY THIS MATTERS

 WE OFFER INNOVATIVE SINGING COMMUNITY OPTIONS, AT ALL LEVELS OF ABILITY, ACCESS, AND INTERESTS

 - We’ve evolved our “one size fits all” quartet and chapter model to reflect changing demands of new generations.
-Multiple ensembles — men’s, women’s, mixed, youth, competition based, community service based— in a single chapter make it easier for families and friends to get more musical + social activity into less time each week.
+Multiple ensembles — men’s, women’s, all-voices, youth, competition based, community service based— in a single chapter make it easier for families and friends to get more musical + social activity into less time each week.

 - We’re promoting many different ways to organize and register quartets.
 People come for the music and stay for the friendships.